 Using edible flowers when entertaining adds color and interest to your presentation, and I think it also adds an extra “something” that you don’t see every day.
 The taste of most flowers is very mild, but their beauty makes everything extra special.

-First, there are a couple of things to remember.
 Don’t use flowers with pesticides or other chemicals.

 Use flowers you’ve grown, or ask at the nursery if they spray their flowers.